 - F221 – Each individual orthotic ie. F221 x 2 for a left and right foot orthotic

 Fitting Your Orthotics

 Once the devices are received, the Podiatrist will check the fit and assist you in adapting them appropriately into your desired footwear.
 When first introduced, it is essential that you wear them in progressively to allow the muscles and joints of the body time to adapt to a new posture.
 Our Podiatrist will give you clear instructions for the best way to wear into your orthotics.
-These are placed in your orthotics shoes and worn as much as possible in order to assist in correcting your foot function.
-A properly prescribed and manufactured orthosis requires an appropriate shoe type and size in terms of length, width and style, to effectively accommodate the device.
+These are placed in your orthotics shoes and worn as much as possible, to assist in correcting your foot function.
+A properly prescribed and manufactured orthotic requires an appropriate shoe type and size in terms of length, width and style, to effectively accommodate the device.

 WANT TO LEARN MORE?